kaycix/humboldtnativeplants/_pages/intro.md

     Many of us have heard of Monarch Butterflies and their reliancy on milkweed as their host plant.
 However, most insects, not just Monarchs,  depend on a narrow range of plants for their survival.
 These insects cannot substitute in non-native plants for their needs.
 They have evolved together for thousands of years and depend on this symbiosis.
     </p>
     <p>
-    Traditional lawns and popular non-native species simply cannot provide this foundation that our ecosystem needs.
+    Traditional lawns and popular non-native species don't provide this foundation that our ecosystem needs.
 Planting native plants provides critical forage for our insects, which in turn provides food for birds and other wildlife that depend on them.
     </p>
     <h4>Ideal for Landscaping</h4>
     <p>